cloudability/metrics-agent/README.md

 ## Kubernetes

-The agent requires that it runs in a namespace named "cloudability" with a service account, pulling metrics from the Kubernetes API and [Heapster](https://github.com/kubernetes/heapster).
+The agent will default to the "cloudability" namespace, but it can be overridden by specifying `CLOUDABILITY_NAMESPACE` or `--namespace=<NAMESPACE>` on the command-line.
+Once deployed, along with a service account, it will being pulling metrics from the Kubernetes API and [Heapster](https://github.com/kubernetes/heapster).
 The agent will attempt to connect to heapster, and if unable to communicate with it, the agent will launch Heapster as a service in the cloudability namespace.
 An example kubernetes deployment can be found [here](deploy/kubernetes/cloudability-metrics-agent.yaml).

 ### Configuration Options